daniellengyel/competitive-erosion-fluctuations/index.md

     &= \mathbb{P}[v \ before \ \partial B \setminus \{v\}] \\
 \end{align*}
 $$
+[is this how normal derivative works lol ]

 [note: set g to be \delta w and argue that we extend the vector delta w by 0 and everything else accordingly.
 Then the probability will become the normal of g.
 Also, absorb the 1/4 in delta w ]